Mark Andrews Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- In his six matchups against the Steelers, Andrews' 31.5 receiving yards average is 35.0 less than his over/under for Sunday's game (66.5).
+- Andrews is averaging 31.5 receiving yards per game in six career matchups against the Steelers, 34.0 fewer than his receiving yards prop bet over/under for Sunday's game (65.5).

-- The 239.8 passing yards the Steelers allow per game makes them the NFL's 13th-ranked pass defense this season.
+- The Steelers have the NFL's 13th-ranked pass defense this season, giving up 239.8 yards per game through the air.

-- At 1.5 passing TDs conceded per game, the Steelers defense is ranked 15th in the league.
+- The Steelers have surrendered 24 touchdowns through the air (1.5 per game).
+They are 15th in the league in that category.

 Recent Performances

-- Against the Rams last week, Andrews was targeted six times and picked up 89 yards on six receptions.
+- Against the Rams last week, Andrews was targeted six times and racked up 89 yards on six receptions.

-- Andrews has collected 350 receiving yards (116.7 per game) and three touchdowns, reeling in 24 passes on 29 targets during his last three games.
+- Andrews has collected 350 receiving yards (116.7 per game) and three touchdowns, reeling in 24 passes on 29 targets over his last three games.

 Andrews' Baltimore Teammates